utelecon/utelecon.github.io/src/pages/en/utokyo_account/mfa/initial.md

 <div class="box">
 The setup process is not over.
 Continue to Step 4.
 <br><br>
-※ If you could not complete Step 3 properly, do not proceed to Step 4.Contact theTechnical Support Desk<a href="/support/">．
+* If you could not complete this Step 3 properly, do not proceed to Step 4.
+Contact the <a href="/support/">Technical Support Desk</a>.
 </div>

 ## Step 4: Apply for MFA Use